costoffreedom/costoffreedom-book/book/prologue-introduction.md

 our different experiences.

 This book is born in an attempt to free Bassel Khartabil Sadafi, loved and celebrated Internet volunteer detained in Syria since 15 March 2012.
-His name has been deleted from the Adra Prison's register where he was detained, on 3 October 2015.
+His name has been deleted from the Adra Prison’s register where he was detained, on 3 October 2015.
 We have not received any information about his current status or whereabouts since.
 The introductory part of this book called [Collective Memory][0] gives